DearestDreamWish/Psychosis-Cure/README.md

 + Acupunture: Pressure places like described online for different reasons.
 + Breathing: Focus on breathing until you have calmed yourself.

+If you have marbled skin it can be a sign for being scared and may even have dissociations, because you do not recognize such feelings.

+If you have suddenly a lot of saliva in your mouth, it can be a sign for mental disturbances.

+If you are easily shocked, it can be a sign of dissociation.

-+ It's important that the person develops a comfort zone and from there expands it on own pace.
+It's important that the person develops a comfort zone and from there expands it on own pace.

 # For understanding: